In my mind, here’s the perfect way to wake up on a Sunday morning:

 When the bread is all soaked, spoon half the bread slices and half the remaining liquid into the prepared pan.
 Top with about 2/3 of the mixed berries.
 Cover the berries with the rest of the bread and liquid, then top with the last 1/3 of the berries.

-[This recipe will also appear in my upcoming cookbook, Sweet Freedom, along with more than 100 others, most of which are not featured on this blog.
-For more information, check the “Cookbook” button at right, or visit the cookbook page.]
+[The original version of this recipe appeared in my first cookbook, Sweet Freedom, along with more than 100 others, most of which are not featured on this blog.
+For more information, check the “Cookbook” button at the top or visit the cookbook page.]